Best Ozone Detector (for Water Treatment in 2023)

 - Reduces iron, manganese, and copper (when combined with another filtration method)

-What are typical Ozone Specifications and Exposure Limits?
+What are typical Ozone Specifications and Exposure Limits for an Ozone Detector?

 8 hour TWA